radiac/django-tagulous/docs/admin.rst

 Because the select2 control defaults to use the same width as the form element it replaces, you may find this a bit too small in some versions of the Django admin.
-You could override this with :ref:`autocomplete_settings`, but that will change non-admin controls too, so the best option would be to add a custom stylesheet to ``TAGULOUS_ADMIN_AUTOCOMPLETE_CSS`` with a rule such as::
+You could override this with :ref:`option_autocomplete_settings`, but that will change non-admin controls too, so the best option would be to add a custom stylesheet to ``TAGULOUS_ADMIN_AUTOCOMPLETE_CSS`` with a rule such as::